-The Company's principal source of liquidity is its cash and cash equivalents and current maturities of short-term investments.
+The Company's principal source of liquidity is its cash and current maturities of short-term investments.
 Short-term investments consist of placements in U.S. government securities with maturities between three to nine months.
-As of June 30, 2022 and December 31, 2021, the Company had cash of approximately \$5.6 million and \$21.9 million, respectively.
+As of September 30, 2022, the Company had unrestricted cash of approximately \$5.6 million and short-term investments of \$22.0 million.
+As of December 31, 2021, the Company had unrestricted cash of \$21.9 million.
 On October 22, 2021, the Company closed its IPO which resulted in net proceeds of approximately \$23.3 million after deducting underwriting discounts, commissions and offering expenses.
 Additionally, on April 29, 2022, the Company received net proceeds of approximately \$18.1 million from the sale of common stock and exercise of pre-funded warrants in a private placement offering.